 ATM / cash machines

 It is possible to withdraw money from a cash machine using common international types of payment cards (Visa, MasterCard, Maestro, and others).
 Cash machines can be seen very often, they are usually located in city centers, banks or shopping centers.
+Watch out for "ATM"s with 20% charge for each transaction!

 You can use international debit/credit cards to make payments at shopping centers, hotels, gas stations etc. Beware that not every company accepts payment cards – many restaurants or small stores accept payment in cash only.
 If you don’t see the symbol of your payment card by the entrance or checkout counter, you better ask about this option.